Caroline Brettell

 Zoe Caroline Brettell (née Bieler; born June 11, 1950) is a Canadian cultural anthropologist known for her scholarship on migration and gender.

-Brettell is the University Distinguished Professor of Anthropology at Southern Methodist University, where she was previously the Dedman Professor and Ruth Collins Altshuler Professor.
-At SMU, Brettell has served as the Chair of the Department of Anthropology (1994–2004) and the interim Dean of the Dedman College of Humanities and Sciences.
-She has also been president of both the Society for the Anthropology of Europe (1996–1998) and the Social Science History Association (2000–2001).
+She is currently Professor Emerita at Southern Methodist University, where she was previously University Distinguished Professor of Anthropology and Ruth Collins Altshuler Professor.
+At SMU, Brettell served as Chair of the Department of Anthropology, interim Dean of the Dedman College of Humanities and Sciences, and inaugural Director of the Dedman College Interdisciplinary Institute.
+She has also been President of both the Society for the Anthropology of Europe (1996–1998) and the Social Science History Association (2000–2001).

+Brettell's ethnographic research in Portugal and Texas is notable for centering the gendered, lived experiences of migrants.
 In 2017, she was elected as a fellow of the American Academy of Arts and Sciences.
+In 2025, SMU's Department of Anthropology announced that its new endowed seminar series—the Caroline B. Brettell Seminars in Anthropology—would be named in honor of Brettell.

+Early life and education

 Brettell received a Bachelor of Arts in Latin American studies from Yale University in 1971.
-She completed her Ph.D. in anthropology at Brown University in 1978.
+In 1976, her husband, art historian Rick Brettell, was hired at the University of Texas, and the two moved to Austin.
+She completed her dissertation, Hope and Nostalgia: The Migration of Portuguese Women to Paris, and received her Ph.D. in Anthropology at Brown University in 1978.
+Brettell moved to Chicago in 1980.

+Career

+Brettell joined the faculty at SMU in 1988.

+Personal life

+Brettell was married to the late Rick Brettell, former Director of the Dallas Museum of Art and Margaret M. McDermott Distinguished Chair of Art and Aesthetic Studies at the University of Texas at Dallas.